yusufhaystra/UnnecessaryKillerProgram/README.md

 ![Ekran Alıntısı6](https://user-images.githubusercontent.com/36541960/76145053-fb8e7680-6096-11ea-9d55-5c7281ed2550.PNG)
 > With New Release, You are Protected every time by this program from Unnecessary Programs.
 > In this way, It controls the Unnecessary programs on every time.
-According to your request, it closes immediately the Unnecessary Programs or it waits your order for close the Unnecessary Programs.
+According to your request, it closes immediately the Unnecessary Programs or it waits your order to close the Unnecessary Programs.
 It is that Easy !

 ![10](https://user-images.githubusercontent.com/36541960/73697999-04370a00-46f1-11ea-8f9d-91040b9853a5.png)